0 Comment

 HR teams are usually busy handling other critical processes such as appraisals, compensation, review, and talent management.

-Hence, it leaves them with little time to oversee and manage the employee recognition programs.
+Hence, they have little time to oversee and manage the employee recognition programs.

-Consequently, it results in poor execution of these programs due to the minimal priority accorded and delays in decision-making.
+Consequently, these programs are poorly executed due to the minimal priority and delays in decision-making.

 4. Lack of Innovation and Communication